10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 7. Jamie: Best European Alternative (If Budget Isn't a Concern)

-Price: Free (limited) / Pro at β¬25/mo / Business from β¬49/mo / Enterprise at β¬99/mo
+Price: Free (limited) / Pro at €25/mo / Business from €49/mo / Enterprise at €99/mo

-Jamie is a Berlin-based meeting assistant that has earned a solid reputation in the European market.
-It works across platforms, supports multiple languages well, and the AI summaries are genuinely useful.
-But the pricing is hard to swallow: the Pro plan starts at β¬25/month, and it climbs steeply from there.
+Jamie is a Berlin-based meeting assistant with a solid reputation in the European market.
+It works across platforms, handles multiple languages well, and produces genuinely useful AI summaries.
+The pricing is the sticking point: Pro starts at €25/month and climbs steeply from there.

 What we liked: